Holdenville, Oklahoma: History

-Holdenville traces its origin to a Creek settlement called echo, which means "deer" in English.
+Holdenville traces its origin to a Creek settlement called echo, when translated means "deer".
 George B. Fentress operated a general store there.
 A post office called "Fentress" opened there on May 24, 1895.
 The Choctaw, Oklahoma and Gulf Railroad was constructed in the 1890s from Arkansas to Indian Territory.
 Between 1895 and 1897, the construction passed through the Creek Nation.
 During this period, a railroad camp was set up to service the railroad construction.
 The railroad workers called the camp "Holden" in honor of J.F.
 Holden, the Auditor and Traffic Manager of Choctaw, Oklahoma, and Gulf Railroad.
 In 1895, a request was delivered to the U.S. Congress to establish a post office in Holden.
 The request was rejected because the name was too similar to another post office called "Holder."
 The proposed name was then altered to "Holdenville" and was accepted.